WojciechWijataPL/SQL--Netflix-short/README.md

-A short project on Netflix films
+A short, quite  project on Netflix films,
 I use the function :

 where like,